fss1/ntp_checker/README.md

 # Timewatch 2

 More features were requested.
 These will be added to 0.0.50 and higher:
-+ Ability to restrict email alerts for some servers while still maintaining checking/logging
++ Ability to restrict alerting (email/snmp) for selected servers while still maintaining checking/logging
-+ Capture and plot the absolute offset compared to the external reference server
++ Capture and plot the absolute offset compared to the external reference (NPL/PTB)
 + SNMP trap to be sent along with the existing email alert

 A restricted servers list, restricted_ntp_servers.txt can be placed in the same directory as the timewatch script.